xfitu/adfsfederationPHPweb/README.md

 2) Click on login button on index page
 3) You will be redirected to ADFS server login page
 3) Enter valid Active directory user credentials and click signin
-4) ADFS server will redirect to Active Directory adfsweb application with security token(ST)
+4) ADFS server will redirect to Active Directory adfsweb application with security token(ST) which contains claims about the        	    authenticated user

 IMPLEMENTATION DETAILS